usc-yishi/power_outage_clustering/README.md

 ## 🎯 Project Goals

-This project aims to address these challenges by leveraging **large-scale real-world smart meter data** to:
+This project can be divided into two parts to address these challenges:

-- **Classify** users with solar PV systems versus non-solar users.
-- **Detect power outage events** without relying on costly external data sources.
-- Utilize a high-resolution dataset covering **160,000 consumers in Southern California**, recorded at **1-hour intervals**.
+- **Amplify** the distinction between non-PV and PV users based on net load profiles and achieve effective clustering.
+- **Improve** anomaly detection algorithms for large-scale datasets to efficiently identify power outages and abnormal events in smart meter data following the integration of renewable energy sources.

 ## 💡 Features

 - ☀️ **Scalable PV User Detection**: Differentiates between solar and non-solar households without satellite data.
 - ⚡ **Outage Detection**: Identifies power outages amidst noise and anomalies in smart meter readings.
-- 🌎 **Real-World Data Application**: Applies advanced analytics on an extensive dataset with over **400 million records**, ensuring robustness and scalability.
+- 🌎 **Real-World Data Application**: Applies advanced analytics on an extensive dataset with over **160,000 consumers in Southern California** recorded at **1-hour intervals**, ensuring its application in our real life.